lutteropp/QuartetScores/README.md

     sudo apt-get install build-essential cmake

-The compiled program is then located in `bin`.
+The compiled program is located in `bin`.
+To change to that directory, call:

+    cd path/to/QuartetScores/bin/

+Then, the program can be called as described in the following.

 Usage
 -------------------------

-The program can be called as follows:

-    cd path/to/QuartetScores/bin/
+The command line parameters of the program are:

     ./QuartetScores  [-s] [-v] [-t <uint>] -o <string> -e <string> -r <string> [--version] [-h]

 Where: